In order to re-enter the U.S. after a temporary absence (not exceeding 5 months) you must carry the following documents:

-While not specifically required by regulations, the following additional documents are very strongly recommended when traveling abroad, and since September 11, 2001, are in most cases necessary to have:
+While not specifically required by regulations, the following additional documents are very strongly recommended when traveling abroad:

 - Evidence of adequate finances

-- Copy of Rutgers University transcript and your current course schedule
+- Copy of Rutgers University transcript or enrollment vertifcation letter and your current course schedule

 - All previously-issued I-20 forms

-- OPT authorization and a letter from your employer confirming the dates and terms of your employment
+- OPT Employment Authorization Document (EAD) and a letter from your employer confirming the dates and terms of your employment

-To travel outside of the country and re-enter the U.S. as an F-1 student, you must have a valid I-20 which has been signed by an International Student Advisor.
+To travel outside of the country and re-enter the U.S. as an F-1 student, you must have a valid I-20 which has been signed by an International Student Advisor (P/DSO).
 F-1 students may need a new I-20 if they have failed to maintain status.